isc-projects/kea/doc/sphinx/arm/agent.rst

 SSL or TLS.
 In order to setup a secure connection, please use one of the available third-party HTTP servers and configure it to run as a reverse proxy to the Control Agent.
-Kea has been tested with two major HTTP server implentations working as a reverse proxy: Apache2 and nginx.
+Kea has been tested with two major HTTP server implementations working as a reverse proxy: Apache2 and nginx.
 Example configurations, including extensive comments, are provided in the ``doc/examples/https/`` directory.